Entanglement, Soft Modes, and Celestial Holography: Entanglement

-This gives the relation between the Hilbert spaces of the Einstein static universe and of the $\lMilne,\rMilne$ Milne patches.

-However, the operator \labelcref{eq:EStaticConstraint} is precisely the asymptotic charge $\mathcal{Q}$ in \cref{eq:Q-S}, which can be nontrivial in the Minkowski Hilbert space.
-Therefore, we must modify the entangling constraint \labelcref{eq:EStaticConstraint} to recover the Minkowski Hilbert space.
-An appropriate constraint can be selected by finding a linear combination of $\lMilne, \rMilne$ soft operators that commutes with the Minkowski operators $\mathcal{Q}$ and $\mathcal{S}$:
+However, $\mathcal{Q}^{\ent\,\prime}$ is precisely the asymptotic charge $\mathcal{Q}$ in \cref{eq:Q-S}, which is nontrivial in the Minkowski Hilbert space.
+Instead, an appropriate constraint annihilating this Hilbert space can be selected by finding a linear combination of $\lMilne, \rMilne$ soft operators that commutes with the Minkowski operators $\mathcal{Q}$ and $\mathcal{S}$:

-The extra terms here can be understood as measuring the violation to Gauss's law resulting from the sources pictured in \cref{fig:bun}.
-Due to mixing with hard modes, $\mathcal{Q}^\ent$ in fact only annihilates the Minkowski Hilbert space in the $\reg\to 0$ limit, as will be discussed below.
+The extra terms account for the sources in \cref{fig:bun}, which violate Gauss's law.
+Due to mixing with hard modes, $\mathcal{Q}^\ent$ in fact only annihilates the Minkowski Hilbert space in the $\reg\to 0$ limit, as discussed later.